 Under certain circumstances, less than all of the funds held in escrow as Deposits may be used to purchase Equipment Notes to be issued with respect to the Aircraft by the Delivery Period Termination Date.
 This could occur because of delays in the release of liens under the existing financing with respect to any Owned Embraer Aircraft, delays in the delivery of any New Delivery Aircraft or for other reasons.
 See "Description of the Certificates-Obligation to Purchase Equipment Notes" and "Description of the Aircraft and the Appraisals-Deliveries of Aircraft."
 If any funds remain as Deposits with respect to the any Trust as of the Delivery Period Termination Date, such remaining funds will be withdrawn by the Escrow Agent and distributed by the Paying Agent, with accrued and unpaid interest on such remaining funds, but without any premium, to the Certificateholders of such Trust on a date no earlier than 15 days after the Paying Agent has received notice of the event requiring such distribution.
-Also, under certain circumstances, such remaining funds will be automatically returned by the Depositary to the Paying Agent on the Delivery Period Termination Date, and the Paying Agent will distribute such funds to such Certificateholders as promptly as practicable thereafter.
-In addition, if a Triggering Event occurs prior to the Delivery Period Termination Date, any Deposits held in escrow will also be withdrawn and distributed to the Certificateholders with accrued and unpaid interest thereon but without any premium.
-See "Description of the Deposit Agreement-Other Withdrawals and Return of Deposits."
+Also, under certain circumstances, such remaining funds will be automatically returned by the Daying Agent on the Delivery Period Termination Date, any Deposits held in escrow will also be withdrawn and distributed to the Certificateholders with accrued and unpaid interest thereon but without any premium.
+See "Description of the Deposits."
+If any of certain events of loss occurs with respect to an Aircraft is financed pursuant to this offering, any Deposits relating to such Aircraft will be similarly withdrawn and distributed to the Certificateholders of the applicable Trust.
+See "Description of the Deposits."
 If any of these circumstances were to occur, you will not receive the full amount expected in connection with your investment in the Class B Certificates.